Aristotle was a Greek philosopher and scientist who lived from 384 BCE to 322 BCE.

 Aristotle was born in 384 BCE in Stagira, a city in northern Greece.
 His father, Nicomachus, was a physician to the king of Macedon, and Aristotle may have had early exposure to the Macedonian court.
 At the age of 17, Aristotle went to Athens to study at Plato’s Academy, where he remained for 20 years.
 Although he was deeply influenced by Plato, Aristotle eventually came to develop his own philosophical ideas and approach to inquiry.

-After leaving the Academy, Aristotle traveled to the court of his friend and former student, Alexander the Great, who had become king of Macedon.
+After leaving the Academy, Aristotle travelled to the court of his friend and former student, Alexander the Great, who had become king of Macedon.
 There, Aristotle served as a tutor to the young prince and gained access to a wealth of resources and information that would inform his later work.
 In 335 BCE, Aristotle returned to Athens and founded his own school, the Lyceum, where he taught and conducted research for the next 12 years.

 Throughout his life, Aristotle wrote extensively on a wide range of subjects, including metaphysics, ethics, politics, and biology.
 His work was marked by a systematic and empirical approach to inquiry, emphasizing observation and analysis of the natural world.
 Despite his significant contributions to philosophy and science, Aristotle’s life was not without controversy.
 He was accused of impiety and had to flee Athens for a time, and his ideas were sometimes criticized by other philosophers of the time.
 Nevertheless, his legacy as a philosopher, scientist, and thinker has had a profound impact on the development of Western thought and continues to be studied and debated today.